-Prof Paul Taggart is Professor of Politics and Head of Department, and has worked on the extreme right, populism, Euroscepticism, the European Parliament and the domestic politics of European integration.
+Prof Paul Taggart is Professor of Politics and his work is mainly on populism and Euroscepticism.
 He is author of the books The New Populism and the New Politics and Populism, is co-editor of Opposing Europe?
-The Comparative Party Politics of Euroscepticism: Volumes 1 and 2 with Aleks Szczerbiak.
-He is coconvenor of the 'European Parties Elections and Referendums Network' with Aleks Szczerbiak.
+The Comparative Party Politics of Euroscepticism (2 vols) as well as EU Enlargement and Referendums with Aleks Szczerbiak.
+He is co-convenor of the 'European Parties

+Elections and Referendums Network' with Aleks Szczerbiak.
 He has been a visiting scholar at the Universities of Gothenberg and Sarajevo and is a visiting scholar at the Center for German and European Studies at Georgetown University.
+He is editor of the journal Government and Opposition and formerly edited the journal Politics.

-Treacher BA (Bradford) MA PhD Dr (Birmingham).
+Dr Adrian Treacher BA (Bradford) MA PhD (Birmingham).
 Adrian joined the group in January 1999 and is Lecturer in Contemporary European Studies.
-He is undergraduate module convener for 'Political Change: the EU as a Global Actor', 'Transformation of Contemporary Europe II', 'Politics of Governance: International Institutions and Issues' and 'International Politics'; while at the Masters level, he runs 'The International Relations of the EU'.
-He additionally teaches on various other undergraduate postgraduate modules.
+He is undergraduate module convener for 'Political Change: the EU as a Global Actor', 'Transformation of Contemporary Europe', 'Politics of Governance: International Institutions and Issues' and

+'International Politics'; while at the Masters level, he runs 'The International Relations of the EU'.
+He additionally teaches on various other undergraduate and postgraduate modules.
 His recent publications, building upon his French Interventionism: Europe's Last Global Player?
 (Ashgate, 2003), have been on French foreign policy.
 He has previously published in Contemporary Security Policy, European Security and International Peacekeeping.
+At present, he is researching the European Union's security and defence policy.

 Prof Paul Webb is Professor of Politics.
 His research interests lie chiefly in the areas of British and comparative party politics, electoral behaviour and representative democracy.
-He is author or editor of several books, including The Modern British Party System (Sage 2000), Political Parties in Advanced Industrial Democracies (Oxford University Press, 2002), and The Presidentialization of Politics (Oxford University Press, 2005).
+He is author or editor of several books, including The Modern British Party System (Sage 2000), Political Parties in Advanced Industrial Democracies (Oxford University Press, 2002), and The Presidentialization of

+Politics (Oxford University Press, 2005).
 His latest co-authored book, Sex, Gender and the Conservative Party: From Iron Lady to Kitten Heels (Palgrave Macmillan) was published in 2012.
 He was elected a member of the Academy of Social Sciences in 2010.